-Enter the LCAP Year.
+Enter the LCAP Year,

 Using actual annual measurable outcome data, including data from the Dashboard, analyze whether the planned actions were effective in achieving the goal.
 Respond to the prompts as instructed.

-- Describe the overall implementation of the actions to achieve the articulated goal.
+Describe the overall implementation of the actions to achieve the articulated goal.
 Include a discussion of relevant challenges and successes experienced with the implementation process.
-This must include any instance where the LEA did not implement a planned action or implemented a planned action in a manner that differs substantively from how it was described in the adopted LCAP. - Explain material differences between Budgeted Expenditures and Estimated Actual Expenditures and between the Planned Percentages of Improved Services and Estimated Actual Percentages of Improved Services, as applicable.
-Minor variances in expenditures or percentages do not need to be addressed, and a dollar-for-dollar accounting is not required. - Describe the effectiveness of the specific actions to achieve the articulated goal as measured by the LEA.
-In some cases, not all actions in a goal will be intended to improve performance on all of the metrics associated with the goal.
-When responding to this prompt, LEAs may assess the effectiveness of a single action or group of actions within the goal in the context of performance on a single metric or group of specific metrics within the goal that are applicable to the action(s).
+This must include any instance where the LEA did not implement a planned action or implemented a planned action or implemented a planned action in a manner that differs substantively from how it was described in the adopted LCAP.
+Explain material differences between Budgeted Expenditures and Estimated Actual Expenditures and between the Planned Percentages of Improved Services and Estimated Actual Expenditures and between the Planned single metric or group of specific metrics within the goal that are applicable to the action(s).
 Grouping actions with metrics will allow for more robust analysis of whether the strategy the LEA is using to impact a specified set of metrics is working and increase transparency for educational partners.
-LEAs are encouraged to use such an approach when goals include multiple actions and metrics that are not closely associated. - Describe any changes made to this goal, expected outcomes, metrics, or actions to achieve this goal as a result of this analysis and analysis of the data provided in the Dashboard or other local data, as applicable.

-Increased or Improved Services for Foster Youth, English Learners, and Low-Income Students
+LEAs are encouraged to use such an approach when goals include multiple actions and metrics that are not closely associated.
+Describe any changes made to this goal, expected outcomes, metrics, or actions to achieve this goal as a result of this analysis and analysis of the data provided in the Dashboard or other local data, as applicable.
+Increased or Improved Services for Foster Youth, English Learners, and Low- Income Students Purpose A well-written Increased or Improved Services section provides educational partners with a comprehensive description, within a single dedicated section, of how an LEA plans to increase or improve services for its unduplicated students in grades TK-12 as compared to all students in grades TK-12, as applicable, and how LEA-wide or schoolwide actions identified for this purpose meet regulatory requirements.
+Descriptions provided should include sufficient detail yet be sufficiently succinct to promote a broader understanding of educational partners to facilitate their ability to provide input.
+An LEA's description in this section must align with the actions included in the Goals and Actions section as contributing.
+Requirements and Instructions Projected LCFF Supplemental and/or Concentration Grants : Specify the amount of LCFF supplemental and concentration grant funds the LEA estimates it will receive in the coming year based on the number and concentration of low income, foster youth, and English learner students.